The Battle of Malta has come under fire after it was revealed on Twitter that the organizers had paid dealers to appear topless.

-Word spread fast, and the Battle of Malta organisers had no choice but to publicly address the issue.
+Word spread fast, and the Battle of Malta organizers had no choice but to publicly address the issue.
 They have issued an apology and it seems quite sincere:

 “Our intention at the Battle of Malta is to create a fun and welcoming atmosphere for everyone at all times during the festival.
 We respect all our players and staff and certainly had no intention of upsetting anyone, or making anyone feel uncomfortable.
 We sincerely apologise if this was the case at any time.
 We take great pride in our events and are fully committed to our inclusivity policy”.

-The organisers have also made a gesture of appreciation, and decided to donate all registration fees from the ladies event to Pink October Malta, a charity that promotes breast cancer awareness.
-They also announced that the ladies event at next year’s Battle of Malta will have a guaranteed prize pool of €25,000.
+The organizers have also made a gesture of appreciation and decided to donate all registration fees from the ladies’ event to Pink October Malta, a charity that promotes breast cancer awareness.
+They also announced that the ladies’ event at next year’s Battle of Malta will have a guaranteed prize pool of €25,000.